-Hiking via ferrata routes is a demanding sport amidst the gorgeous, rough nature.
-For your safety, please observe the following rules:
+Fixed-cable via ferrata climbing is a challenging sport enjoyed amid rugged, magnificent nature.
+For your own safety, please obey the following simple rules:

-1. Via ferrata tours are demanding and require a good level of fitness, no height vertigo, and sure-footedness.
+1. Via ferrata tours are demanding and require a good level of fitness, a head for heights, and sure-footedness.

-2. Always bring a helmet and via ferrata kit and attach to the safety rope.
+2. Always bring a helmet and via ferrata kit, and hook onto the safety line.
 Many mountain rescue missions are a result of carelessness and bad weather conditions.

-3. Many routes require most of the day.
-When planning a tour, always include the possibility of a sudden change of the weather and consider it in particular regarding clothing and food supplies.
+3. Many routes require most of the day to complete.
+When planning a tour, always include the possibility of a sudden change in weather and bring a change of clothing and food supplies as appropriate.

 4. Always act with respect towards other mountaineers.
-Inform them about eventual dangers if need be.
+Inform them about potential dangers if needs be.

 5. Be careful with nature!